How to Photograph Fireworks: Camera Settings & Tips

 Here’s a quick breakdown of camera settings for fireworks:

-• Shoot RAW
+- Image Format: Shoot RAW

-• Aperture f/8-f13 (for brighter trails user a lower f-stop, for more color use a higher f-stop)
+- Aperture: f/8-f13 (for brighter trails user a lower f-stop, for more color use a higher f-stop)

-• Bulb or 3-5 seconds (open the shutter right before the explosion)
+- Shutter Speed: Bulb or 3-5 seconds (open the shutter right before the explosion)

 Now let’s go into detail of each setting for getting the best photos of fireworks.

-Generally you’ll want to shoot RAW instead of JPEG which will allow you more editing flexibility in shadows and white balance.
-Shooting in manual with a low ISO like ISO 100-200 will ensure your photos have little grain.
-Experiment with different apertures but f/8-f/13 will give you darker richer colors while lower f-stops like f/2.8 will give you a brighter image.
-Just keep in mind your aperture will affect your shutter speed.
 You’ll likely want to shoot with a shutter release and bulb, holding the shutter open when the firework goes off.
-Alternatively a 3-5 second exposure will do the trick, just quickly note if your exposure too bright or dark while shooting to adjust on the fly.
+Alternatively a 3-5 second exposure time will do the trick, just quickly note if your exposure too bright or dark while shooting to adjust on the fly.

 There are also a few minor camera settings you’ll want to adjust.
 You’ll want to turn off your camera’s noise reduction since this process slows down shooting.
 Additionally turning off lens and sensor stabilization will ensure your camera doesn’t move during tripod shooting.
 You’ll likely want your lens to be in manual focus mode so you aren’t focus hunting during shooting.
 This can be done by focusing on something in the distance before they launch or focusing on the first firework then turning manual focus on.